 During the sorting and affinity process a cohort of 6 personas naturally suggested itself.
 In the end, each persona is differentiated enough from the others to make a useful comparison across multiple traits.
 At the same time, the entire cohort is both generalized and plastic enough to be useful in most use cases.

-Creation of personas is one thing, facilitating adoption is another.
 At this point most of the organization has been exposed to the personas through presentations, a staff-wide newsletter.
 A few departments are using them.
 The development team, for instance, has used them as a platform to refine email outreach segments.